collective/collective.plonetruegallery/README.rst

 License Notes
 -------------
-This Plone product is under the GLP license; however, the Highslide JS display type uses the `Creative Commons Attribution-NonCommercial 2.5 License
+This Plone product is under the GPL license; however, the Highslide JS display type uses the `Creative Commons Attribution-NonCommercial 2.5 License
 <http://creativecommons.org/licenses/by-nc/2.5/>`_ and is only for
 non-commercial use unless you have purchased a commercial license from